dstreev/hadoop-cli/README.md

 	cat		 print file contents
 	head	 print first few lines of a file mkdir	 create directories
+	count    Count the number of directories, files and bytes under the paths that match the specified file pattern. stat     Print statistics about the file/directory at <path> in the specified format. tail     Displays last kilobyte of the file to stdout. test     Test for existence of a file/directory text	 Takes a source file and outputs the file in text format. touch[z] Create a file of zero length. usage	 Return the help for an individual command.

 #### Local (Local File System) Commands